 System Requirements and Interoperability

-The following table presents the currently certified combinations of stacks and platforms and supported CPU architectures for the current XLIO version.
+The following table presents the currently certified combinations of stacks and platforms, and supported CPU architectures for the current VMA version.

 |